Pete Ricketts: Environment

 Ricketts opposed the Obama administration's Clean Power Plan to reduce greenhouse gas emissions.
 He supported the Keystone XL Pipeline, saying it would "create jobs here in Nebraska, lots of tax revenues here in Nebraska, of course help us become less dependent on foreign oil."

 In 2021, Ricketts said he opposed a proposal by President Joe Biden to preserve 30% of the nation's land and water by 2030, calling it a "radical climate agenda."

 In the Senate, Ricketts serves on the Senate Committee on Environment and Public Works.
 He has been a vocal critic of what he calls "detached from reality" mandates from the Biden administration.
 Ricketts has also opposed Biden's efforts to expand the definition of the Waters of the U.S. rule and has opposed "new proposed vehicle emissions regulations, which were designed to increase sales of electric vehicles."

+Foreign policy

+Ricketts has strongly opposed the second Trump administration's plan to sell advanced AI chips to China.

+In 2026, Ricketts supported Trump's decision to enter the 2026 Iran war, and voted against a measure intended to limit it through a war powers resolution.
+About Pope Leo XIV's critical statements regarding the US–Israeli military operation against Iran, Ricketts said: "The president and the pope have two very different jobs.
+The president's job is to keep the people of the United States safe.
+The pope's job is the spiritual welfare of the world. … If your mother and father were fighting, would you want to take a side or would you want to try to de-escalate?"

 Political contributions

 In July 2022, Ricketts contributed $250,000 to a political action committee created to oppose the U.S. Senate campaign of Eric Greitens in advance of Missouri's August primary election.